chargefield/bin-packing-test/README.md

 ### Preview

-You can use `php artisan serve` or whatever local web server you have to server the website.
+You can use `php artisan serve` or whatever local web server you have to serve local websites.
 You will find a visual preview of the data generated.

 **Example:**